 I puzzled over yarek naphal for days– I dug through commentary after commentary, through lexicons, through concordances, through history books– and what I found was frustrating.
 Of the people who bothered to remark on what yarek naphal meant, most seemed comfortable assuming that “thigh to rot” was a euphemism for miscarriage– but no one said why.
 It was usually a short phrase, perhaps a sentence, and then the commentary would move on to explanations why this ritual appeared in Numbers.
 Exasperated, I ranted for a bit on twitter, and one of my amazing readers, Jennifer, directed me to some resources I am ashamed to say I hadn’t thought about.

 She gently pointed me in the direction of Judaism, and told me that I was likely to find answers there that I was unlikely to find elsewhere.
-And she was right.

 However, the startling thing that stood out to me was that in translations by Jewish scholars– people who are steeped in the culture that I am wholly separated from– the way they translate yarek naphal is as “discharged uterus” (this is also how it appears in the NRSV).
-And what I discovered is that this is because there is a linguistic connection between “thigh,” “belly,” and the feminine genitals.
+And what I discovered is that this is because there is a linguistic connection between “thigh,” “belly,” and reproductive systems.
 Yarek, in other places in the Tanakh, means “place of procreative power“– for both men and women.
 And naphal is actually closer to “fall,” but it is connected to violent death, to wasting away, and to failure.

 The linguistic connections in yarek naphal paints a picture of something either dying or wasting away in a woman’s uterus.

 This picture clicked with me in an epiphany a little while later as I was reading Half the Sky.
 In it, Nicholas Kristof and Sheryl WuDunn spend a lot of time talking about the global maternal mortality rate, and one of the primary reasons for it: fistulas.
 Specifically, obstetric fistulas due to obstructed labor.
 Nicholas and Sheryl spent time in Africa, in hospitals dedicated to helping women with this medical problem.
-They tell the stories of many women who have fistulas, and the medical care that they desperately need.
+They tell the stories of many women who have fistulas, and the medical care they desperately need.

 But, as I read, something struck me.
 When they described the horrific plight of these women, they described these woman as surrounded by shame and ostracism– because their thighs are literally rotting away.
 For the women who survive, they are shunned by their families and communities because of this.
 It is not an image that I, as a modern American, am at all familiar with.
 I’m barely even aware of maternal mortality (although America’s rate is the same as Iran, Bahrain, and Hungary, and close to Saudi Arabia and Turkey)– but, it is an image that would have been common in the ancient middle East– and in 1611 England, when the translators chose the phrase “thigh to rot” for yarak naphal.